Morgan-Griffiths/wingspan/README.md

 # ML Representation

-## Board representation

-stack of 3x5 planes for each player.

-- number of eggs in each square.
-- number of cached food or tucked cards in each square.
-- bird card in each square.

 ## Shared board

 - the 4 end of round goals.
 1x4 matrix.
 Each goal is a number.